mgdreamingstar/CarND-Traffic-Sign-Classifier-Project/AWS/writeup.md

 If an iterative approach was chosen:

 - What was the first architecture that was tried and why was it chosen?
+  The first architecture is a convolutional layer which input is 32x32x1 and output is 28x28x6.
+It will coarsely recognize the feature on images.
 - What were some problems with the initial architecture?
+  It could have overfitting problem.
 - How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+  After the first architecture, some other architecture are added which are pooling, dropout layers, and a relu activation layer.
+The pooling layer will share the weights, and the dropout layer will take care of overfitting.
 - Which parameters were tuned?
 How were they adjusted and why?
+  The epoch parameter is tuned to train the model several times to get a higher accuracy.
 - What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
+  A convolution layer will share the weights between kernels which will decrease the number of weights.
+A dropout layer will help with tackling the overfitting problem.

 If a well known architecture was chosen:
 * What architecture was chosen?